 *Note: this story was published in 2010, before Cadel won the Tour de France and prior to Lance’s confessions.

 Considering some statistics

 Who has superior physiology for cycling: Lance Armstrong or Cadel Evans?
-There is no denying the Texan’s record of dominance in the Tour de France.
+There is no denying the Texan’s record of dominance in the Tour de France (before the confession to doping).
 But when it comes to consistently racing well throughout an entire year the Australian also has an impressive history – two MTB World Cup titles and the ProTour victory in 2007, the last time the showcase series included all the truly significant races on the calendar.

 Experts in the automotive industry love to compare fast machines.
 The world’s best cars are often compared based on price, acceleration, top speed and aesthetics.
 For instance, the SSC Ultimate Aero (Twin-Turbo V8 Engine with 1,183 horsepower) has been identified as the “fastest car in the world” according to thesupercars.org.
 Guinness World Records documented that this car takes only 2.7 seconds to accelerate to 60km/h and can obtain 410km/h as a peak speed.
 This leaves the 1.7 million dollar Bugatti Veyron as the second fastest car, merely capable of a 402km/h maximum.

 Similarly, a comparison of the world’s most accomplished road cyclists can be based on multiple criteria.
 They can be compared based on annual salary.
 When nominating an estimate for the likes of Alberto Contador you could comfortably start at two million euros… and add more to that after each major victory.
 (But Lance is so far ahead in this regard that it’s unfair to others.)

 Another category could be UCI points (in this instance, Contador comes up number one – in 2010) – and then there is fitness.

 Alas, it’s not so simple to provide a definitive set of numbers for the last of these hypothetical classifications.